neongreen/haskell-ex/README.md

 123
 ```

-You don't have to handle non-negative numbers.
+You don't have to handle negative numbers.

 ### 12. Working with expressions `{expr}`